 A UE that has a subscription to one of the sharing core network operators shall be able to select this core network operator while within the coverage area of the shared network and to receive subscribed services from that core network operator.

+NOTE 2: For Indirect Network Sharing as specified in clause 5.18.1, the hosting operator acquires the user subscription data from the participating operator as described in Registraiton procedure in clause 4.2.2.2.2 of TS 23.502 [3].

 Each cell in shared NG-RAN shall in the broadcast system information include the PLMN-IDs concerning available core network operators in the shared network.

 When a UE performs an Initial Registration to a network, one of available PLMNs shall be selected to serve the UE.
 UE uses all the received broadcast PLMN-IDs in its PLMN (re)selection processes which is specified in TS 23.122 [17].
-UE shall inform the NG-RAN of the selected PLMN so that the NG-RAN can route correctly.
+UE shall inform the NG-RAN of the selected PLMN so that the NG-RAN can route correctly to the serving AMF.
 The NG-RAN shall inform the core network of the selected PLMN.

+NOTE 3: For Indirect Network Sharing as specified in clause 5.18.1, the broadcasted PLMN IDs include the PLMN IDs representing participating operators and a UE from participating operator selects a PLMN ID representing the participating operator.
+The serving AMF is in the hosting operator’s network.

+In this Release of the specification, in the case of Indirect Network Sharing, when an inbound roaming UE moves to the shared area (i.e. the home network operator of the UE is different from the hosting operator or the participating operator) and if the UE selects PLMN ID representing the participating operator to access the shared network, the serving AMF rejects UE Registration with the existing cause value.
+The UE then can select PLMN ID based on existing procedures specified in TS 23.122 [17].

 As per any network, after Initial Registration to the shared network and while remaining served by the shared network, the network selection procedures specified in TS 23.122 [17] may cause the UE to perform a reselection of another available PLMN.